-In 2018, the Shelter sector is targeting 596,144 individuals,21 including Syrians, Lebanese and Palestinians.
+In 2018, the Shelter sector is targeting 596,144 individuals, including Syrians, Lebanese and Palestinians.
 The total figure of individuals targeted has increased by 11 percent (from 536,000 individuals in 2017).

 The Shelter sector seeks to better target persons with special needs (PwSN) and those with specific vulnerabilities, such as female-headed households, with tailored shelter assistance.
-In order to track this effort, the Shelter partners have been requested to provide, wherever possible, disaggregated data on beneficiaries.22 a) Households that are residing in areas live with inadequate observable conditions in the immediate surrounding area.23 b) Shelters that only fall under the overcrowding category, especially when families are forced to reduce the rental costs in order to share an apartment.
-As this does not require building upgrading but financial assistance, e.g. unconditional cash grants, the sector cannot address this issue.
+In order to track this effort, the Shelter partners have been requested to provide, wherever possible, disaggregated data on beneficiaries.